owlsdepartment/oveejs-toolkit/src/components/base/accordion/README.md

 ## Styling

-This component comes with only a few basic lines of CSS, which fix some accessibility issues.
-You can import them by following the steps in the **Installation and configuration** section.
+This component comes with only a few basic lines of CSS, which should fix functionality and accessibility issues.
+It's recommended to import them by following the steps in the **Installation and configuration** section.